How To Go Pro As A Property Investor

 One of the fundamentals of property will always be location.

-Due diligence (e.g: knowing your chosen area’s position in terms of amenities, schools, average house price, average rental price, employment rate and average income) is one of the most important parts of research you can make to ensure you’ve made a worthwhile investment.
+Due diligence (e.g: knowing your chosen area’s position in terms of amenities, schools, average house price, average rental price, employment rate and average income) is one of the most important parts of research you can make to ensure you’ve made a worthwhile property investment strategy.

 That’s why so many first time investors choose to invest close to home - and that’s not a bad decision to begin with!